 I have holidayed and lived in and around El Cotillo for the past 20+ years.
 It is my favourite place in Fuerteventura.

-It was once a small fishing village and, although it has grown, El Cotillo town it still manages to retain its village feel.
-El Cotillo is described by many as the jewel of Fuerteventura.
+It was once a small fishing village and, although it has grown, El Cotillo fortunately still manages to retain much of its village feel and charm.
+El Cotillo is described by many people as the jewel of Fuerteventura.

-The village has two harbours.
-The old harbour, but this is only used once a year now during the fiesta.
-Also the new harbour which is still used by the local fishermen and a dive school.
+El Cotillo village has two harbours.
+The old harbour, which is only used once a year now during the fiesta and the new harbour which is still used by the local fishermen and a dive school.

 A fish market has been built on the quay in the new harbour but it is yet to open.
 Well this is Fuerteventura and very little happens quickly.
 Once it does then finally fresh fish, straight off the boats, should be available to purchase, which will be nice.

-People often stay elsewhere in Fuerteventura on their early visits to the island, often in Corralejo or Caleta de Fuste perhaps.
-Then they find Cotillo on a day trip by bus from Corralejo, on a coach or buggy trip or while touring in a hire car and quickly become smitten.
+People often stay elsewhere in Fuerteventura on their early visits to the island, often in Corralejo or Caleta de Fuste.
+Then they discover El Cotillo on a day trip by bus from Corralejo, on a coach or buggy trip or while touring in a hire car and quickly become smitten.
 That is what happened to us.
 It is that sort of place.

 Cotillo is ideally suited for watching the wonderful sunsets that occur here due to it facing west across the Atlantic Ocean.
 What can be nicer than sitting outside a bar or restaurant with your favourite drink while watching the sun go down?
 There are plenty of places to choose from to do just that in the old harbour and elsewhere.

-If you want to see what the village is like in greater detail then please check out the rest of the site and also watch this video:
+If you want to see what the village is like in greater detail please browse the rest of the site.
+You can also watch my video: